apache/flink/docs/concepts/concepts.md

 ## Time and Windows

-Aggregating events (e.g., counts, sums) work slightly differently on streams than in batch processing.
+Aggregating events (e.g., counts, sums) works slightly differently on streams than in batch processing.
 For example, it is impossible to first count all elements in the stream and then return the count, because streams are in general infinite (unbounded).
 Instead, aggregates on streams (counts, sums, etc), are scoped by **windows**, such as *"count over the last 5 minutes"*, or *"sum of the last 100 elements"*.